 Sex is comprised of the biological characteristics which a person is born with.
 This may include chromosomes, gametes (egg or sperm), gonads, reproductive organs, hormonal composition, among others.
 While most of the world understands gender as a mutually exclusive dichotomy of male and female, this is not true, as is evidenced in the biological makeup of humans and many other species.
 The features that serve to define “biological sex” may arise in various combinations; usually we see or label only two sets (male and female), but many more are not only possible but more common than we believe.

 Not only is biological sex a continuum, but so is gender.
-Gender is much trickier to define, since it has many different dimensions through which it is felt, experienced, assumed, expected, expressed, and presented.
+Gender is much trickier to define, since it has many different dimensions through which is it felt, experienced, assumed, expected, expressed, and presented.

 Gender is related to sex in which the physical body is often a part of someone’s gender.
 However, gender may or may not “match” the physical sex, and match is a loose term.
 This is because body parts are not inherently gendered; rather, they have been ascribed a gender.
 For instance, a penis is commonly thought of as the male organ.
 But there are many women and other female-identified folk who may have a penis, and do not consider it or themselves to be male, it is just a part of who they are.
 Other people do feel that a certain gendered body part does not belong on their body in relation to their gender.